-DHCP Server To set up the Broadband Coax connection to function as a DHCP server:
+DHCP Server To set up the Broadband Connection (Coax) to function as a DHCP server:

-- Select DHCP Server. - 2.
+- 1. Select DHCP Server. - 2.
 Enter the IP address at which the FiOS Router starts issuing addresses in the "Start IP Address" text boxes.
 Since the FiOS Router's default IP address is 192.168.1.1, the Start IP Address must be 192.168.1.2. - 3.
-Enter the end of the IP address range used to automatically issue IP addresses in the "End IP Address" text boxes.
-The "maximum" IP address that can be entered here is 192.168.1.254. - 4.
+Enter the end of the IP address range used to automatically issue IP addresses in the "End IP Address" text boxes. - 4.
 Enter the subnet mask address in the "Subnet Mask" text boxes.
 The subnet mask determines which portion of a destination LAN IP address is the network portion, and which portion is the host portion. - If a Windows Internet Naming Service (WINS) is being used, enter the WINS server address in the "WINS Server" text boxes. - 6.
 Enter the amount of time a network device will be allowed to connect to the FiOS Router with its currently issued dynamic IP address in the "Lease Time in Minutes" text box.
 Just before the time is up, the device's user will need to make a request to extend the lease or get a new IP address. - 7.
 Click in the "Provide Host Name If Not Specified by Client" check box to have the FiOS Router automatically assign network devices with a host name, in case a host name is not provided by the user.